zhongjiedong/Tsukiro/README.md

 ## Steam Config

+### Disable the Steam Overlay

+Right click on Skyrim SE and click on properties, untick "Enable Steam Overlay whle in-game

 #### Steam Library

 If you have your steam library in program files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.